victorialau17ds/lau_resume/docs/index.md

 - Used R dygraph package to build interactive flow charts
 - Used R leaflet package to find relationships through maps
-- Observed the best time to invest real estate
+- Observed the best time to invest Taiwan real estate